davewalker5/ti-84-python/README.rst

 ========================

-To generate the documentation, a virtual environment should be created, the requirements should be installed using pip and the environment should be activated.
-The "tests\\mocks" folder and the sub-folders in the "src" folder should all be added to PYTHONPATH, with the exception of the "ti_desktop" and "utils" sub-folders.
+To generate the documentation, a virtual environment should be created, the requirements should be installed using pip and the environment should be activated. **NOTE:** The "tests\\mocks" folder and the sub-folders in the "src" folder should all be added to
+PYTHONPATH, with the exception of the "ti_desktop" and "utils" sub-folders.

 HTML documentation can then be created by running the following commands from the "docs" sub-folder: